ThreatConnect-Inc/tcex/docs/_sources/module_resource.rst.txt

 Module: Resources
 ==================

-The ThreatConnect TcEx Framework provides access to the ThreatConnect API using the :py:mod:`~tcex.tcex_resources` module.
+The ThreatConnect TcEx Framework provides access to the ThreatConnect API using the :py:mod:`~tcex.resources` module.
 The Resource Classes can be accessed directly via the ``tcex.resources`` property of the TcEx Framework or indirectly via the ``tcex.resource()`` method.

 **Direct Access**